Fate Condensed ©2020 Evil Hat Productions, LLC.

 After the rolls have been made, the GM will evaluate the successes, failures, and costs of each action as they interpret how the scene proceeds.
 It could be that the results lead into another challenge, a contest, or even a conflict.
 A mix of successes and failures should allow the characters to move forward with a partial victory as they face new entangling complications.

 A contest is when two or more sides are in direct opposition but there isn’t a conflict.
 This doesn’t mean one side doesn’t want to hurt the other.
-Contests may involve the group trying to escape or counteract danger (such as an erupting volcano or angry god) before the danger cuts off any chance of victory.
+Contests may involve the group trying to escape a threat before it cuts off any chance of victory.

 At the start of a contest, everyone involved declares their intent, what they hope to get out of it.
 If there are multiple PCs involved, they can be on the same or different sides, depending on their goals—e.g., in a foot race, each character might be on their own side.
-If the PCs can’t or aren’t trying to harm the enemy, the GM can still declare a goal of harming or killing the PCs.
+In a contest, the PCs can’t or aren’t trying to harm the enemy.
+External threats (e.g., erupting volcano, angry god) may attack any or all sides; those threats might also be a participant in the contest.

-Contests take place over a series of exchanges (page XX), during which each side will take an overcome action to do something to achieve their goals.
+Contests take place over a series of exchanges.
+Each side takes one overcome action to do something to achieve their goals during each exchange.
 Only one character on each side takes the overcome action in each exchange, but their allies can provide teamwork and try to create advantages to assist (which comes with some risk—see below).
 The overcome actions can be against passive difficulties—if the contestants are facing separate environmental challenges—or compared against one another when they’re in direct competition.

 At the end of each exchange, compare the efforts of each side’s action.
 The side with the highest effort marks a victory.
 If the victor succeeds with style—and no one else did—then they mark two victories.
 The first one to three victories wins the contest.
 (You can always decide instead to run an extended contest requiring more victories, though we recommend no more than five.)